 Are there Lennox PDF downloads for Point-of-Use Water Heater?

 Yes.
-This page links to the customer-facing Lennox PDF downloads found on the public product page for Point-of-Use Water Heater.
+Air Strike links to the Lennox PDF downloads found for Point-of-Use Water Heater.

 What should I compare with Point-of-Use Water Heater?